See my Artist Resume / CV (pdf) for details.

 Rural Space Music

 I compose and improvise original music for instruments that I build and play myself such as chromatic dulcimers, mountain dulcimers , electric gourd, and tone hole flutes, mostly made of bamboo and wood.
 I also utilize instruments built by others: guitars, banjo, ukulele, harmonica, synths, and generative music systems.

-I generally perform and record my instrumental music as Twang Darkly, a trio (but sometimes also a moniker for duo or solo performances).
+I perform and record my instrumental music both solo and with my trio Twang Darkly.
 You can hear it on my my youtube channel, bandcamp page, in a variety of digital download/streaming stores, and at upcoming shows.

 I work out of Shreveport, Louisiana, where I am recognized by our regional arts council as a Northwest Louisiana Juried Roster Artist and Collectible Artist.